buonzz/buonzz.github.io/_posts/2025-11-25-sentry-mcp-stdio-fix.md

 ## Conclusion

-By configuring the MCP server to use the **Local STDIO Transport** and providing the **`--access-token`** directly, you successfully decouple the authentication process from the remote IDE's network limitations.
+By configuring the MCP server to use the **Local STDIO Transport** and providing the **`--access-token`** and **`OPENAI_API_KEY`** directly, you successfully decouple the authentication process from the remote IDE's network limitations.
 Your AI assistant can now securely access Sentry data from your remote `code-server` instance, providing valuable context without leaving your editor.